New Professionals Alliance

 Preparing yourself for the future in the constantly changing clinical documentation landscape can be daunting.
-The New Professionals Alliance is a bridge to help you make the transition from MT student to MT professional with support and encouragement from each other and from your Association.
+The New Professionals Alliance is a bridge to help you make the transition from healthcare documentation student to practitioner with support and encouragement from each other and from your Association.
 With tips on study skills, links to essential resources, networking and career-building tools, members of the NPA share their knowledge and experiences in an ongoing dialog with each other and with AHDI staff and leadership.
 The NPA reaches out to students, newly employed professionals, and all individuals new to the documentation field to address the needs and challenges they face.
 The NPA also supports and promotes lifelong learning through certification.
 Join us and take another step forward on your journey to a fulfilling career.

 Hot topics: What’s happening now in the New Professionals Alliance

 In 2011, the NPA created the RHDS Study Group to assist Alliance members preparing to sit for the Registered Healthcare Documentation Specialist exam.
 The RHDS Study Group course is now delivered on the AHDI Online Training Moodle platform.
 This 12-week online study group will have reading assignments each week along with a PowerPoint presentation and recording.
 There are weekly quizzes each week to help assess your progress throughout the study course.
 You will have the access to forums and the live chat feature to interact and ask questions.
 To register for this course click here.